 Short-term flexible working arrangements

-Employees affected by domestic violence also have the right to ask for short-term flexible working arrangements lasting up to 2 months.
+Employees affected by family violence also have the right to ask for short-term flexible working arrangements lasting up to 2 months.

 Tools and Resources

 Domestic Violence Victims' Protection Act Factsheet - PDF 611KB